Special Custom Fascia Work Photo and Description Page

 .

-This is the front left side of a house at 3542 S. E. Belmont.
-This house was originally built without gutters.
-They place this wood molding up just under the edge of the roof.
+I worked on this project back in the mid 90's located at 3542 S. E. Belmont.
+This house was originally built without the benefit of gutters.
+They would traditionally trim the edge of the roof with this decorative wood molding up just under the edge of the roof to set the fascia back a bit to protect it from water damage.

-The Code Enforcement Division was eventually created, and one of the codes for this high rain area of the N. W. was that all houses are required to have gutters installed on all houses and garages, so that this excessive water run-off would be managed, to avoid further damage to foundations due to the ground erosion it was causing over the course of decades of erosion.
+Code Enforcement Division was eventually created, and one of the codes for this high rainy area of the N. W. was to have all houses equipped with gutters on all houses and garages, so that this excessive water run-off would be managed, to avoid further damage to foundations due to the ground erosion it causes over the course of decades rain fall.

-This is the primary reason that the K-5 gutter was developed in the same shape as this wood molding trim work, to replace this wood molding on homes and make it as though the gutters were meant to be on the house originally.
+This is the primary reason why the K-5 gutter was developed in the same shape as this classic wood molding trim to replace it without making the house look too different, as though the gutters were meant to be on the house originally.
 It is best if gutters can be as inconspicuous as possible.
-Not look like you have exterior plumbing on your house, like with the half round gutters of old.
+Not look like you have exterior plumbing on your house.
+As with the half round gutters of old.

-It was latter fitted with some gutters that were hung from straps nailed on top of the roofing.
-The gutters pretty much covered the old wood molding, making leaving it there useless.
-They were very loose and since the strap had to support the gutter in the center, the roof half way covered the gutter, making it nearly impossible to get a hand in the gutter to clean it out.
-We could not install any type of leaf-screens over the gutters as well.
+It was later fitted with some gutters that were hung from straps nailed on top of the roofing.
+The gutters pretty much covered the old wood molding, which make leaving it there pointless.
+They were very loose and since the strap had to support the gutter weight in the center the roof half way covered the gutter, making it nearly impossible to get your hand in the gutter to clean it out and impossible to add a screen cover.

-I could rip off the wood trim, fill in the gap with a small fascia board, cut back the roof, add new drip edge flashing, and then I could mount the gutter.
-I have done this in the past, but it was very time consuming and costly.
-So in the efforts to brain-storm a better solution, I developed this solution.
+I could rip off the wood trim, fill in the gap with a small fascia board, cut back the roof, add new drip edge flashing, and then mount the gutter.
+I had done this in the past, but it was very time consuming and costly, so in the efforts to brain-storm a better less costly solution I developed this process.

-As shown above, this house was fitted with the same common wood molding trim, but diagonal edge of the roof was so weathered and rotten, and had roofing nails blasted through it sticking out.
-It was so bad that to try to get up there and strip the paint off and re-paint it was a very difficult job.
+The diagonal edge of the roof was so weathered and rotten, and had roofing nails blasted through it sticking out.
+It was so bad that to try to get up there and strip the paint off and re-paint it would have been a very difficult job.
 I came up with the idea to run out gutters this same color and cut the length of the bottom to use it to cover the rotten wood molding.
 Because of the nails in the way, I had to remove that wood molding all together, so the metal shown here is hollow.
-It worked out really well as you can see.
+It worked out really well as you can see retaining the original look.

 Below is the lower edge of this trim, where it meets with the lower roof.
 I think it was a remarkable outcome.